Congenital pulmonary airway malformation

 Congenital pulmonary airway malformations (CPAM) are multicystic masses of segmental lung tissue with abnormal bronchial proliferation.
 CPAMs are considered part of the spectrum of bronchopulmonary foregut malformations.

-Until recently they were described as congenital cystic adenomatoid malformations (CCAM).
+Until recently, they were described as congenital cystic adenomatoid malformations (CCAM).

 They account for ~25% of congenital lung lesions.
 The estimated incidence is approximately 1:1500-4000 live births and there is a male predominance.

 In cases where the abnormality is small, the diagnosis may not be made for many years or even until adulthood.
-When it does become apparent it is usually as a result of recurrent chest infection 3-4.
+When it does become apparent, it is usually as a result of recurrent chest infection 3,4.

-The condition results from failure of normal bronchoalveolar development with hamartomatous proliferation of terminal respiratory units in a gland-like pattern (adenomatoid) without proper alveolar formation.
+The condition results from failure of normal bronchoalveolar development with a hamartomatous proliferation of terminal respiratory units in a gland-like pattern (adenomatoid) without proper alveolar formation.